apache/drill/_docs/connect-a-data-source/100-mapr-db-format.md

 **Example**

     SELECT * FROM mfs.`/users/max/mytable`;

-Drill stores the `maprdb` format plugin in the `dfs` storage plugin instance, which you can view in the Drill Web UI.
-You can access the Web UI at [http://localhost:8047/storage](http://localhost:8047/storage).
-Click **Update** next to the `dfs` instance in the Web UI to view the configuration for the `dfs` instance.

 The following image shows a portion of the configuration with the `maprdb` format plugin for the `dfs` instance: